MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatetimectrl-class.md

 ### Return Value

-A pointer to a [CMonthCalCtrl](../../mfc/reference/cmonthcalctrl-class.md) object, or NULL if unsuccessful or if the window is not visible.
+A pointer to a [`CMonthCalCtrl`](../../mfc/reference/cmonthcalctrl-class.md) object, or `NULL` if unsuccessful or if the window isn't visible.

 ### Remarks

-Date and time picker controls create a child month calendar control when the user clicks the drop-down arrow.
-When the `CMonthCalCtrl` object is no longer needed, it is destroyed, so your application must not rely on storing the object representing the date time picker control's child month calendar.
+Date and time picker controls create a child month calendar control when the user selects the drop-down arrow.
+When the `CMonthCalCtrl` object is no longer needed, it's destroyed, so your application must not rely on storing the object representing the date time picker control's child month calendar.

 ### Example

 [!code-cpp[NVC_MFC_CDateTimeCtrl#3](../../mfc/reference/codesnippet/cpp/cdatetimectrl-class_6.cpp)]

-## <a name="getmonthcalfont"></a> CDateTimeCtrl::GetMonthCalFont
+## <a name="getmonthcalfont"></a> `CDateTimeCtrl::GetMonthCalFont`

 Gets the font currently used by the date and time picker control's month calendar control.